TERMS & CONDITIONS

 2.2 It is your responsibility to ensure the accuracy of the description of the Goods and Services set out on the Purchase Agreement and to inform us of any amendments required in writing to firstname.lastname@example.org.
 This includes but is not limited to changes in the glass, paint finish or ironmongery specifications.
 Any amendments may result in a change in the Price.

 2.3 We constantly strive to improve our products and services and therefore reserve the right to make minor technical changes to the Goods or Services which are deviations from the original specification for the improvement of our product.

 2.4 If the supply of Goods or Services is interrupted or delayed by you we reserve the right to increase the Price to reflect any additional time our fitters are engaged in providing the Services.
-Any such increase in the Price will be calculated at the rate of £500 plus VAT per fitter per day.
+Any such increase in the Price will be calculated at the rate of £600 including VAT per fitter per day.

 2.5 If the supply of Goods or Services is interrupted or delayed by you for more than one calendar year after your order has been signed, for whatever reason, we reserve the right to update the Price in accordance with the then prevailing Price File.